 - Ditch the hair products.
 Turns out your tresses are one of the best traps for pollen and spores floating past on the wind.
 Using sticky or oily hair products (sprays, gels, etc.) traps them even more effectively.
 Try going product-free, or wash your hair often to breathe easier.

 - Have some honey.
-Science is inconclusive, but many people swear that eating a few tablespoons of locally-sourced honey daily desensitizes them to their pollen allergies.
+Science is inconclusive, but many people swear that eating a few tablespoons of locally-sourced honey daily desensitizes them to their pollen seasonal allergies.
 The honey is thought to contain trace sources of local pollen that caused the allergic reaction, and eating some daily could help develop an immunity against the allergens.
 It may be worth trying – if it doesn’t relieve the hay fever, it will benefit you in many other ways.

 - Go pro!
 You wouldn’t think it, but your gut is linked to your stuffy nose.
 By strengthening your digestive tract with probiotics you are boosting your body’s immune system to fight the inflammation from allergy symptoms.
 (Probiotics are found in yogurt, sauerkraut, kimchi, kombucha, kefir.
 Also, capsule or tablet form.)